 We have rounded up our favorites for both men and women.
 We rated them on comfort, support, and durability.

-Best Women’s Shoes for Working on Concrete
+Best Women’s Shoes for Standing on Concrete for Long Hours

 1. Skechers for Work Women’s Soft Stride-Softie

 Great for those who need to pound the pavement, these are stylish and comfortable.
 Made of leather, they are durable.
 The leather is soft and supple for maximum comfort.
 The shoes breathe well and will be comfortable in even warm weather.

 You don’t have to worry about sweaty, sore feet after a day spent in these.
 The laces allow you to get the perfect fit.

 They have slip-resistant soles that are OSHA compliant.
 These are made of rubber and built to last.
 The height of the heel is 1.5 inches.